CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-ae-link.md

 1. Open SalesOrder.view.xml:

     ![Sales Order](./media/using-ae-link/salesorder-view-xml.webp)
-2. Add a namespace for AppEngine controls:
+2. Add a namespace for CompuTec AppEngine controls:

     `xmlns:ae="computec.appengine.ui.controls"`

     ![AppEngine](./media/using-ae-link/appengine-controls-namespace.webp)
-3. Add a Link control to the Document Number column by replacing the ObjectIdentifier with the AppEngine ae:Link.
+3. Add a Link control to the Document Number column by replacing the ObjectIdentifier with CompuTec CompuTec AppEngine ae:Link.
 Configure it with the following properties:

     - **text**: The value to be displayed.
 Use DocNum, and include DocEntry in parentheses using curly brackets.
     - **objectType**: For SAP object, this needs to be BoFormObjectEnum (or ObjectType).
 BoFormObjectEnum can be found in SAP Business ne SDK.
 In this case this will be fo_Order: